Mouni-Sanaboyina/FinFlow/README.md

 # FinFlow — AI Loan Sales Assistant
-### Cognizant Technoverse Hackathon 2026 | Banking · Lending & Credit
+# Banking · Lending & Credit

 A multi-agent AI-powered loan sales assistant built for NBFCs.
 Uses Claude claude-sonnet-4-20250514 as the AI backbone with a 5-agent orchestration system.